 All Virginians, including those who are gay or transgender, should be treated fairly and equally under the law.
 Currently, there is no Virginia law that makes it illegal for a private business or a public agency to fire, deny housing, or refuse service at a public business to a lesbian, gay, bisexual or transgender (LGBT) person based solely on who they are.
-These bills would update Virginia's existing laws governing employment at state and local agencies to include explicit prohibitions against discrimination based on race, religion, color, sex, pregnancy, childbirth or related conditions, age, marital status, disability and sexual orientation and gender identity, and add sexual orientation and gender identity to Virginia's fair housing law.
+These bills would update Virginia's existing laws governing employment at state and local agencies to include explicit prohibitions against discrimination based on race, religion, color, sex, pregnancy, childbirth or related conditions, age, marital status, disability and sexual orientation and gender identity to Virginia's fair housing law.